Export declaration documents

-All goods intended to be exported from Australia with a value of $2000 or more must be declared to Australian Customs Service (Customs) on an export declaration (EDN) .
-Any goods that require a permit for export that must be reported on an export declaration regardless of value.
+All goods intended to be exported from Australia with a value of A$2000 or more must be declared to the Australian Customs and Border Protection Service (ACBPS) on an export declaration (EDN).
+Any goods that require a permit for export must be reported on an export declaration regardless of value.

 Goods that are exempt* from requiring an export declaration include: